the-mac/Tool-Kit/MAC Guide - Locations/README.md

 MAC Guide - Locations
 ========

-Inside of the MAC Guide - Locations folder are 2 projects (1 Android Locations Client, and 1 iOS Locations Client).
+Inside of the MAC Guide - Locations folder are 2 projects (1 [Android](http://www.android.com/index.html) Locations Client, and 1 [iOS](https://www.apple.com/ios/) Locations Client).

-The locations will be a predetermined list of locations (City, Latitude, Longitude) around the world.
-These locations will be used for directions, showing Street View, and displaying different map view types.
+The locations will be a predetermined list (in [JSON Format](http://json.org/example)) of locations (City, Latitude, Longitude) around the world.
+These locations will be used for directions, showing [Street View](https://www.instantstreetview.com/), and displaying different [Map View Types](http://www.w3schools.com/googleapi/google_maps_types.asp).

 Android Google Client
 ========